maximz/soapidotnet/README.md

-**Note:** this library is heavily outdated: it was last updated in December 2009.
+**Note:** This library is heavily outdated - it was last updated in December 2009.
 Since then, the Stack Exchange API has moved from pre-alpha status to a mature version 2.
 This library works solely for the pre-alpha API.
 In August 2012, I moved it wholesale from its initial home at Google Code to Github for posterity.

 This library utilises the continuously-advancing API functions of the Stack Overflow site trilogy.
 You can find out more about Stack Overflow at http://stackoverflow.com/.